Highlights: 2nd cohort trained | 135, 448 map edits | 132,215 buildings digitized | 3,106 km of roads mapped

 As we move through the 21st century, our social, economic and environmental challenges are evolving and becoming more complex.
 These challenges stem from, and reside at, the intersections of more than one discipline.
 On the other hand, Information and Communication Technology (ICTs) is becoming ubiquitous and transcending these disciplinary boundaries.

 The emerging social, technological, economic and environmental challenges of the 21st century and the opportunities of the digital revolution means that there also needs to be a gradual shift from traditional, physical volunteerism to more contemporary, digital contributions.
-In order to tackle these challenges and re-align our resources with the shift, a strong pool of digital volunteers that can understand data and technology is needed.
+In order to tackle these challenges and re-align our resources with the shift, a strong pool of digital volunteers that can understand data and use technology is needed.
 However, very few initiatives have addressed this shift and moved ahead with the trend of digital volunteerism.
-Thus there is a dearth of trained professionals who can contribute, conceptualize and advocate on technology for development and problem solving.
+Thus there is a dearth of trained resources who can contribute, conceptualize and advocate on technology for development and problem solving.

 ‘Digital Volunteers’ is a platform initiated by Kathmandu Living Labs that encourages, empowers and engages Nepali citizens, (particularly youth) willing to contribute their digital skills for the digital development of Nepal.